-- The Trustee Council's web site (www.evostc.state.ak.us) offers detailed information regarding past, current, and future restoration efforts - The Trustee Council prepares a number of documents for distribution to the public including:

-- o The Invitation for Proposals, which solicits restoration project ideas from the scientific community and the public - o The Annual Work Plan (described above) - o Updates to the Restoration Plan (1996, 1999, 2002) which periodically provides new information on the recovery status of injured resources and services. - Project final reports are available to the public at the Trustee Council's Website, through the Alaska Resource Library and Information Services (ARLIS) in Anchorage as well as at several other libraries in the State, at the Library of Congress, and through NTIS (National Technical Information Service).
-In addition, the Council supports researchers in publishing their project results in peer-reviewed scientific literature, which expands their audience well beyond Alaska.
-Over 500 such papers have been published as of September 2006. - The Council supports an annual marine science symposium, which is open to the public that provides a venue in which to report the progress of restoration in the spill area. - Public Input: The 15-member Public Advisory Committee (PAC) is an important means of keeping stakeholders and others informed of the progress of restoration and providing the public's opinions to the Trustee Council as they make decisions.
+- The Trustee Council's website (www.evostc.state.ak.us) offers detailed information regarding past, current, and future restoration efforts - The Trustee Council prepares a number of documents for distribution to the public including: - o The Invitation for Proposals, which solicits restoration project ideas from the scientific community and the public, - o The Annual Work Plan (described above), - o Updates to the Restoration Plan (1996, 1999, 2002, & 2006) which periodically provides new information on the recovery status of injured resources and services. - Project final reports are available to the public at the Trustee Council's website, through the Alaska Resource Library and Information Services (ARLIS) in Anchorage as well as at several other libraries in the State, at the Library of Congress, and through NTIS (National Technical Information Service).
+In addition, the Council supports researchers in publishing their project results in peer-reviewed scientific literature, which expands their audience well beyond Alaska. - The Council supports an annual marine science symposium, which is open to the public that provides a venue in which to report the progress of restoration in the spill area. - Public Input: The Public Advisory Committee (PAC) is an important means of keeping stakeholders and others informed of the progress of restoration and providing the public's opinions to the Trustee Council as they make decisions.
 Additionally, public meetings are held periodically throughout the spill area.
 All meetings of the Council are widely advertised and opportunity for public comment is always provided.

 Until the public no longer perceives that lingering oil is adversely affecting the aesthetics and intrinsic value of the spill area it cannot be considered recovered.

 Because recovery of a number of injured resources is incomplete, the Trustee Council considers services related to passive use to be recovering from the effects of the spill.